 Enhanced Data Security

 It is much easier to secure data that’s consolidated in one place compared to safeguarding several storage locations.
-Therefore, security is another aspect of data integration that greatly benefits organizations.
+Therefore, security is another aspect greatly benefits organizations.
 Modern data integration software enable you to secure company-wide data in various ways, such as applying access controls, using advanced encryption and authentication methods, etc.

 Data Integration Challenges

 Before proceeding, let’s take a moment to realize that combining several data sources in itself is a significant challenge.
-Here are the challenges you can expect to encounter during data integration:
+Here are the challenges you can expect to encounter:

 Rising Data Volume

-Maintaining data quality can also be a challenge when integrating data.
+Maintaining data quality can also be a challenge.
 You might face issues like missing values, duplicates, or data that basically doesn’t adhere to predefined standards.
 Cleaning and transforming data to resolve these issues can be time-consuming, especially if done manually.
-These issues create bottlenecks in the data integration pipeline, potentially impacting downstream applications and reporting.
+These issues create bottlenecks in the ETL pipeline, potentially impacting downstream applications and reporting.